OUUEG/ouueg.github.io/diving/easter-trip.md

 Every Easter, OUUEG goes to the beautiful south coast of Cornwall where there is abundant sealife such as scallops, crabs and seals, good value diving and a super fast club RHIB Seahorse, which you may have the chance to drive.
 Our main dive locations are Porthkerris and Mullion Cove (Porth Mellin).
 There’s excellent shore diving at both those places, and we’ll also use Seahorse to explore the nearby wrecks and reefs.

-## Easter Expedition 2023: Friday 31<sup>st</sup> March to Monday 10<sup>th</sup> April 2022
+## Easter Expedition 2024: Friday 29<sup>th</sup> March to Monday 8<sup>th</sup> April 2024

 ## Summary

-*Dates:* 31 March – 10 April 2023
+*Dates:* 29 March – 8 April 2024
 *Destination:* South Cornwall
 *Accommodation:* Sea Acres, static caravans
 Cost: Bills typically range from £200 to £400 for 7-10 days.
 This depends on your stay’s duration and how much diving you do.

-(may subject to change)
+(may be subject to change)

 ### Accommodation

 We will be staying in [Sea Acres Caravan Park](http://www.parkdeanholidays.co.uk/cornwall-holidays/sea-acres/sea-acres-holiday-park.htm) in static caravans.
 We aim to book three caravans with a maximum capacity of 6-8 each.
-If at full capacity (18-24 spaces), the accommodation works out below **£13 per person per night**.
+If at full capacity (18-24 spaces), the accommodation works out below **£15 per person per night**.

 ### Transport

 We will be travelling in members’ own vehicles or possibly a minibus.
 We will definitively coordinate transport for the key travel days.
-Some people might decide to drive down to the Lizard on Saturday instead of Friday to avoid taking a day off work.
+Some people might decide to drive down to the Lizard on Saturday instead of Friday to avoid taking a day off work (note: Friday 29th is Good Friday, so this is unlikely in 2024).
 This can usually be accommodated.
 Alternative travel dates are possible but you might end up with a higher transport bill.

 ### Diving and Diver Training

-The Easter trip is our annual training trip and is a great opportunity to get your Ocean Diver and Sports Diver open-water lessons done.
+This year's Easter trip is intended as a fun diving trip, but there may also be opportunities for training.
+The Easter trip is traditionally our annual training trip and is a great opportunity to get your Ocean Diver and Sports Diver open-water lessons done.
 If you’re already a qualified diver, then there is some lovely fun diving to be had and also opportunities for some higher-level training.
 This is your opportunity to get certified just in time for the next diving season.
 The trip is always fun- look on the club photo stream or Facebook page for pictures from past trips.

 We will be diving from [Porthkerris Beach](http://porthkerris.com/) and [Mullion Cove](https://en.wikipedia.org/wiki/Mullion_Cove).
 Porthkerris is a pebble beach that drops away fairly quickly to make an ideal training site.
 There is plenty of marine life around the rocks, and the visibility is usually good.
 Porthkerris has toilets, sheltered changing areas and a hot food cafe that serves fantastic cheesy chips, pastries and many other goodies.
 Weather dependent, we will be diving every day.
 Initially, you will be diving with an instructor, but as the week progresses and you finish your qualifications, you will be able to dive with each other and explore the reefs just off the beach.